HP Newquist: Works

 Newquist has written works of both fiction and non-fiction.
 They include the award-winning The Great Brain Book: An Inside Look At The Inside Of Your Head, cited as an outstanding science book by the National Science Teachers Association and the Children's Book Council.
 His 2012 book, The Book Of Blood, was a finalist for the American Association for the Advancement of Science's "Science Books & Films Prize For Excellence In Science".
 His book For Boys Only: The Biggest, Baddest Book Ever, with Marc Aronson, was selected as a singular book for "The Teen Age" by the New York Public Library.
 In 2018, the NSTA and CBC awarded two of his books as among the best 21 STEM books of the year.
-Newquist is a four-time award winner of the "Outstanding Science Book", presented by the National Science Teachers Association.
+Newquist is a five-time award winner of the "Outstanding Science Book", presented by the National Science Teachers Association.
 His short stories and essays have been collected in numerous anthologies.

+Newquist was editor-in-chief of the Artificial Intelligence Trends publications beginning in 1984.
+His involvement in the AI industry now spans four decades of journalism and analysis.
+He has written hundreds of essays and articles on AI, and curated the museum exhibition, “AI: Your Mind & The Machine,” which is currently touring the United States.